 Your physician will analyze your spine not just by itself, but also relative to the position of other structures, such as the pelvis.
 That’s important, since the body may compensate for a spinal deformity by recruiting other structures for help in walking, weight bearing, and the like.
 This compensatory mechanism may affect the tilt of the pelvis or the flexion of the hips, knees, or ankles.

-- The coronal plane splits the body in half from front to back.
+- The coronal plane segments the body in half from front to back.

-- The sagittal plane splits the body into left and right halves.
+- The sagittal plane divides the body into left and right halves.

-- The transverse plane slices a cross-section through the body.
+- The transverse plane creates a cross-section through the body.

 Notice that all of these planes create right angles—perfectly straight L shapes or T shapes.
 The doctors can then measure the amount of deviation from any of these straight lines.